-Anyone who's ever practiced yoga has done Downward Facing Dog.
-Even if you're not a yogi, you've likely performed this popular posture during a dynamic warm-up or a post-workout cooldown.
-That's because this classic yoga pose yields so many mind and body benefits.
+Pretty much anyone who's gone to a yoga class has done downward facing dog.
+Even if you're not a yogi, you've likely performed this popular posture during a dynamic warmup or a post-workout cooldown.
+That's because this classic yoga pose provides so many mind and body benefits.

 Video of the Day